 Ofcom Decision: Breach of BCAP rule 4.2

 In this case, the material was clearly at odds with the Guidance.
-The location of the channel within the adult section of the EPG and the time of broadcast were not sufficient mitigating factors to ensure serious or widespread offence against
+The location of the channel within the adult section of the EPG and the time of broadcast were not sufficient mitigating factors to ensure serious or widespread offence

-generally accepted moral, social or cultural standards by the broadcast of this material on an advertising-based service was avoided.
+against generally accepted moral, social or cultural standards by the broadcast of this material on an advertising-based service was avoided.
 Rule 4.2 was therefore breached.

 We also noted the Licensee's assertion that certain non-PRS adult channels (regulated under the Broadcasting Code) broadcast much stronger material by way of free-to-air and unencrypted promotional clips than the Licensee's channels.
-Ofcom noted that
+Ofcom noted

 Ofcom has noted the various measures taken by the Licensee to improve compliance after being alerted by Ofcom to the broadcast of this material.
 Nonetheless, Ofcom puts 965 TV on notice that should similar breaches of the BCAP Code occur on this